Here’s a List of All the Beer Drinking “Holidays” in 2022

 April 6: New Beers Eve

 1920 – 1933 was the period of Prohibition in the United States.
-Thankfully in 1933 the government came to their senses.
-On this date in 1933, people lined up around the block at the doors of their favorite public house to prepare to imbibe the first legal brews in 13 years.
-Ever since that night, this day has been referred to as ‘New Beer’s Eve’, a precursor of ‘New Beers Day’.
+No doubt was it a dark time.
+Thankfully, in 1933 the government came to their senses.
+On this day in 1933, people lined up around the block at the doors of their favorite public house, anxious to imbibe in the first legal brews since 1920.
+Ever since that night, this day has been referred to as ‘New Beer’s Eve,’ a precursor of ‘New Beers Day.’

 April 7: National Beer Day

 The anniversary of the end of Prohibition in the United States.
-Celebrate today and be thankful you weren’t alive in the years of 1920 – 1933!
+Celebrate today and be thankful you weren’t alive between 1920 – 1933!

 April 11: King Gambrinus Day

-King Gambrinus, A.K.A “The King of Beers”, learned how to brew beer from the Egyptian gods Iris and Osiris.
+King Gambrinus, A.K.A “The King of Beers,” learned how to brew beer from the Egyptian gods Iris and Osiris.
 The legend states that K.G. sold his soul to the devil to become the first mortal brewer, then outdrank the devil when he came to collect.
 King Gambrinus once drank for three days and three nights at a banquet, and everyone was so impressed, they crowned him king.
 He lived to be 100 years old and it was said that he was buried in a beer barrel instead of a coffin.
-King Gambrinus will always be remembered as an icon of beer, brewing and joviality.
+King Gambrinus will always be remembered as an icon of beer, brewing, and joviality.
+All we can say is, do not try this at home.

 April 17: Saison Day